mossglenn/storyline-media-report/readme.md

+> ⚠️ **Disclaimer:**
+> This tool is not affiliated with or endorsed by Articulate or its products.
+> It simply processes user-generated `.story` files using standard XML and media parsing.
+> No reverse-engineering of Articulate software was performed.

 ⚠️Just an experiment to learn something.
 Only works in very specific circumstances.
 Use at your own risk! ☠️

 # 🧾 Storyline Media Report